Image: Halit Omer/Shutterstock.com

-While a relative of the tomato, the tomatillo is notably different with its tight fitting, purple-veined and light-brown or green papery husk.
+While a relative of the tomato, the tomatillo has a tight fitting, purple-veined and light-brown or green papery husk.
 The purple or green fruit is firm, covered in a tacky residue, and roughly 1 to 2 inches in diameter, or about the size and shape of a large walnut.

 Types & Varieties

 Tomatillos are often transplanted rather than direct seeded.
-Due to their tendency to sprawl, many growers prefer to make use of trellises or stakes to keep fruit off the ground and improve air circulation.
-Due to their similarities, tomatillos can also be grown in tomato cages.
+Many growers use trellises or stakes to keep fruit o? the ground and improve air circulation.

 Optimum growth occurs at 65°F with poor growth linked to temperatures below 61°F. Row covers can be used early in the season to increase warmth and promote vigor.
 Excessive heat during fruiting, however, will lead to reduced yields.